jortvanleenen/FDSD-processor-emulator/README.md

 | ADDAB            | Adds the contents of registers A and B and stores the result in register A.<br>_A carry flag is set when a carry-out would occur._ |
 | NOTA             | Complements the content in register A. |
 | JC #value        | Sets the current instruction of the PC to the value when a carry has occurred. |
+## License
+All files within this repository are submitted to the GNU AGPLv3 license, in short indicating that any code within this repository may not be stripped of its copyright notices/commentation and may also not be used in closed-source applications or programs.
+For a full description of this type of license, please see the LICENSE file.